If you would like to study human geography alongside issues relating to urban planning then this degree is for you.

 Your first year is professionally accredited by the Royal Town Planning Institute.

-Geography at Newcastle ranks in the top 50 universities in the world in the QS World University Rankings by Subject 2014.
+Geography at Newcastle ranks 10th overall in the UK for research (Research Excellence Framework 2014) and in the top 50 universities in the world in the QS World University Rankings by Subject 2014.

 You study a broad range of theory and practice, including building design, mapping science, global social and economic change, and local environmental initiatives.